madanyc/workfront-learn.en/help/guide/administrator-fundamentals/user-organization/user-organization-introduction.md

 ---
-title: User organization&#58; Introduction
+title: Understand more about user organizations
-description:  In this video, learn about Adobe Workfront companies, groups, and teams.
+description:  In this video, learn about companies, groups, and teams.
 topic:
 activity: deploy
 doc-type: feature video